numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 ### process overview

-- setup the models first
+- setup the *models* first
-- then,
+- then, figure out the routes for the app
+- then for each route, setup
+  - the *routing*
+  - the *view*
+  - the *template*
+- make config changes in `settings.py`, `admin.py` and `models.py` as needed along the way

 ### install django